Annoying Habit

 Excessive Phone Usage Decreases Marital Satisfaction.

 The technical term they use is called “Phubbing.”
-Partner phubbing can be best understood as the extent to which an individual uses or is distracted by his/her cell phone while in the company of his/her relationship partner.
+Partner phubbing can be best understood as the extent to which an individual uses or is distracted by their cell phone while in the company of their relationship partner.
+So, if you did not know what to call it besides annoying, now you have a new term…Phubbing.

 So how can we avoid being a Phubber?

 1. Have set “No-Device” time.
-We have a rule, no phones at the table.
-So, whether we are home or out, the rules for a meal are simple, no phones.
+We have a rule: no phones at the table.
+So, whether we are home or out, the rules for a meal are simple: no phones.

 2. Some couples choose to leave the phone out of the bed.
 So, no phones at bedtime.
 If you are in bed together, it should just be the two of you.

 3. Say good morning to the right person.
-Start the day with good morning to your spouse, not Apple.
+Start the day with a good morning to your spouse, not Apple.

 4. A-B Conversation.
 When I was in school, there was a sarcastic way to tell people to stay out of the conversation.
 They would say this is an “A-B conversation, so C you later.”
 When it comes to conversing with your partner, do not let the phone butt in.